clarktrimble/ba-blog/content/blog/ztbus/index.md

 ### The End

 For the ES setup, that is.
-From here we'll start shoveling data into an index; no table setup or anything.
+From here, we'll start shoveling data into an index; no table setup or anything.
 ES just figures it out for us.

 In real life however, this would not be a good approach for a project expected to scale.